Efficient semiparametric estimation and model selection for multidimensional mixtures: Asymptotic efficiency

 \subsection{General result}

-When the sequence of models is a good approximation of model (\ref{eq:model1}) by model (\ref{eq:model2}), we expect that efficient score functions in (\ref{eq:model2}) are good approximations of efficient score functions in (\ref{eq:model1}) so that asymptotically efficient estimators in model (\ref{eq:model2}) become efficient estimators in model (\ref{eq:model1}).
-This is what Theorem \ref{th:FreeLunch} below states.
-The approximation assumption we shall use is the following. \begin{assumption}[A3] There exists $\delta >0$ such that for all $\mathbf{x}$ in $[0,1]^{3}$, $\delta \leq g_{\theta^{\star},\mathbf{f}^{\star}}(\mathbf{x}) \leq 1/\delta$, and
+When the size of the bins in the partition decreases, we expect that the efficient score functions in (\ref{eq:model2}) are good approximations of the efficient score functions in (\ref{eq:model1}) so that asymptotically efficient estimators in model (\ref{eq:model2}) become efficient estimators in model (\ref{eq:model1}).
+This is what Theorem \ref{th:FreeLunch} below states, under the following additional assumption : \begin{assumption}[A3] For all $M$ large enough, ${\cal I}_{M}$ is a coarser partition than ${\cal I}_{M +1}$ \end{assumption}